francisbalimuttajjo/francisbalimuttajjo/README.md

 - 👋 Hi, I’m @francis
-- 👀 I’m passionate about programming
+- 👀 I’m passionate about programming both front and backend
-- 🌱 I’m comfortable with react and node.js
+- 🌱 I’m comfortable with javascript
 - 📫 How to reach me @fbalimuttajjo@gmail.com
 - check me out at https://francisbalimuttajjo.netlify.app